vlindhol/awaitify/README.md

 console.log(results === expected) // true
 ```

 Note that awaitify only analyzes the code statically, i.e. more advanced expressions than property chains are not possible to give as the second argument.
+In the example above, there is no way to get at the `process` function, for example.